 A schematic drawing of how this looks like can be seen here:

 qbee can also make other devices remotely available acting as a proxy

 Let's assume that an old machine that has no cloud based connection is part of a factory floor and offers a UI on port 80 (http).
 Putting in a qbee enabled device into the local network allows to enable this device to be remotely accessible using qbee as a proxy doing ssh port forwarding.
 Please see more about ssh port forwarding here.

-Below is a diagram in which a remote user access the web application on the qbee device.
+Below is a diagram in which a remote user accesses the web application of "machine 1" through the qbee device acting as gateway.